-Exercise 13.3
+Homework 13B:Exercise 13.3

-- For the code size data of Table 11.2, find the confidence intervals for the average code sizes on various processors.
-Choose any two processors and answer the following: - > At what level of significance, can you say that one is better than the other? - > How many workloads would you need to decide the superiority at 90% confidence?
+- For the code size data of Table 11.2, find 90% confidence intervals for the average code sizes on various processors.
+Answer the following for RISC-I and Z8002: - > At what level of significance, can you say that one is better than the other? - > How many workloads would you need to decide the superiority at 90% confidence?